-Ever fancied a cruise but ruled it out because you have kids?
+Emerald Princess Cruises – Ever fancied a cruise but ruled it out because you have kids?
 Think again!
 Now, more than ever, the cruise industry is becoming increasingly child friendly and family oriented.
+Also have a look at our review of Royal Caribbean’s Independence of the Seas and this great review of MSC Bellissima.

 A few weeks ago we took our two (then aged 6 and 8) on the Emerald Princess.
-We sailed from Southampton and it was just so easy!
+We sailed from Southampton to France, Guernsey and Spain and it was just so easy!
 We chose to park at the cruise terminal, we pulled up right next to the ship, unloaded our bags and then someone came along and valet parked our car for us.
 (Sometimes you can get free parking as part of the package but otherwise need to pay like you would at an airport).

 From where we parked our car and left our bags it was a two minute stroll into the cruise terminal.
 We were quickly checked in and allowed on board.
 In all it took less than half an hour.
 Once on board your holiday begins!
 So much easier than airports, flights and transfers!
 It really is a massive bonus especially if you have babies or toddlers.